Have a children’s globe you want to upcycle? Here’s how to take it from a toy to a pretty piece of decor, in 5 easy steps.

 I chose the green paint, Mint, by Autentico as my base.
 I knew I was going to add flowers, although initially hadn’t decided if it would be a transfer or decoupage.
 So, it made sense to start with a nature-inspired colour.

 The top and bottom of the globe had these circular discs attached.
-I wedged them with a lollipop stick, to be able to paint neatly under them.
+I wedged them with a lolly stick, to be able to paint neatly under them.

 Have you seen my list of other hacks with household items?